muxinc/mux-docs/ooyala/getting-started.md

 <img src="/images/chrome-dev-tools.png"
 srcset="/images/chrome-dev-tools.png 1x, /images/chrome-dev-tools@2x.png 2x">

-For your current viewing session (called a "video view") to show up in the Mux dashboard, you need to first finish viewing the video by closing the browser window.
+For your current viewing session (called a "video view") to show up in the Mux dashboard, you need to first finish viewing the video by closing or reloading the browser window.
 In a few minutes you'll see the results in your Mux account.
 We'll also email you when the first video view has been recorded.